R4EPI/R4EPIs-website/content/_index.en.md

 * Analysis of data to report in terms of time, place, and person
 * Analysis of survey data

-**All coding is open source and freely available and can be used by anyone.** For suggestions on what to add or change, please link to our [Github site](https://github.com/R4EPI) or contact one of [our contributors](https://r4epis.netlify.com/credits/).
+**All of the code is open source and freely available and can be used by anyone.** For suggestions on what to add or change, please link to our [Github site](https://github.com/R4EPI) or contact one of [our contributors](https://r4epis.netlify.com/credits/).